Wellington Phoenix FC: Reserves and youth academy

 Wellington Phoenix's academy system was formed in 2013, absorbing the prolific Christchurch-based Asia-Pacific Football Academy.
 Since then, Wellington Phoenix have developed a number of notable players, including several New Zealand internationals.

-The following players graduated from the Wellington Phoenix Football Academy, and have either represented New Zealand at international level or have played at a professional level outside New Zealand.
+The following players graduated from the Wellington Phoenix Football Academy, and have either represented their nation at international level or have played at a professional level outside New Zealand.